- Why is Quality so important to IACS?

 *An ACB is an organisation, wholly independent of IACS and IACS members, accredited to comply with ISO/IEC 17021 standard by an accreditation body who is signatory to the International Accreditation Forum (IAF) Multinational Recognition Agreement (MLA).
 Auditors used by ACBs for IACS member audits to IACS QSCS are competent in the work of classification societies and knowledgeable of the maritime sector in general.

 What does IACS Operations Centre do?

 IACS Operations Centre (OC) oversees the effective administration and operation of the QSCS, ensuring the continued robustness, consistency and integrity of the scheme, with a uniformly high quality standard within IACS.

-Each year OC observes a selection of the ACB audits, and provides refresher training for ACB auditors to maintain and update their knowledge regarding class and statutory requirements and other relevant industry initiatives.
+Each year OC observes a selection of the ACB audits, and provides refresher course for ACB auditors to maintain and update their knowledge regarding class and statutory requirements and other relevant industry initiatives.

 - How does the IMO oversee IACS QSCS and its implementation?

 Since QSCS was established in the early 90’s IMO has had an observer dedicated to the scheme to oversee and report annually on its evolution and development to the IMO Maritime Safety Committee.
 That arrangement continues to this day, whereby the observer selects several audits he will attend every year, in addition to holding regular meetings with IACS Quality Secretary and attendance at IACS Quality Committee and Advisory Committee meetings.

 Where can I find out more information about IACS QSCS?